 Got questions?
 Here are some answers.

-#eventprofs was founded in February 2009 on Twitter by Lara McCulloch-Carter.
+What is #eventprofs? #eventprofs was founded in February 2009 on Twitter by Lara McCulloch-Carter.
 The #eventprofs chats were one of the earliest Twitter chats—find out more by reading Lara’s history of #eventprofs.

+Who will be moderating the chats?
 Twenty(!) members of the #eventprofs community have each committed to moderating a chat every 6-7 weeks.
 Our current volunteers are:

 Please thank these sterling volunteers at every opportunity!
 I have volunteered to act as a moderator manager, working to keep the chats scheduled as regularly as possible.

+How are chat topics chosen?
 Anyone can suggest and vote on possible topics for #eventprofs chats at our new AllOurIdeas page.
 We urge you to do so!
 The more suggestions, and the more votes, the better our chat topics will be.
 Moderators will occasionally use their discretion to choose chat subjects, particularly when there are topical events or issues to discuss.

+How do I know what chat topics are scheduled?
 There are two ways to stay informed about upcoming #eventprofs chats: